Skip to content

 A life with deafblindness can be meaningful and filled with opportunities to experience and engage with the world, such as

-• adapting the environment and communication methods.
+• adapting the environment and communication methods,

-• utilising technology,
+• utilising technology, and

 Circumstances and experience of deafblindness will be different for each individual.
 The impact on a person’s life and that of their family, carers, and others will be also differ.